 C. CT scan of the head

+Next, look to see if a subset of the options are collectively exhaustive.
 In the example below, choices A, B and C collectively cover all options (poor, middle class, rich and all), so that effectively eliminates D and E right away.

 A. equally distributed among the social classes